|Nutrition Facts (per serving)|

-Place egg yolks and honey or sugar in a small bowl and whisk until creamy and thickened.
-Add cocoa powder if desired.
+Place egg yolks and 3 teaspoons of honey or sugar in a small bowl and whisk until creamy and thickened.
+Add 2 teaspoons of cocoa powder if desired.
 Transfer to a serving glass or ramekin.
 This dessert can be eaten at room temperature or chilled.

 If desired, rum or vodka can be added, as well as raisins, nuts, marshmallows or any other ingredient you desire.
 Although these are not traditional, they are slowly creeping into modern Polish versions.

 What Is Traditional Eggnog?

 December is National Eggnog Month in the States.
 Eggnog is a blend of milk or cream, eggs, nutmeg and usually liquor of some sort, such as rum, brandy or whiskey.

 Nonalcoholic versions of eggnog have been served to those who are ill and children as a fortifying beverage.
 Some eggnogs are made by separating the yolks from the whites and whipping the latter to make a frothier, more airy drink.

 The debate rages on as to how eggnog was developed and by whom.
 It is speculated that the tradition began in Europe as a riff on the milk-and-wine punches often served at parties.
 It was used as a toast to one’s health and consumed by the upper class.

 The name, one version has it, comes from Colonial America where colonizers referred to thick drinks as “grog” and eggnog as “egg-and-grog."
 Rum, which was tied to the trade of enslaved Africans, was added to eggnog in Colonial America.
 As time went on, the South continued that practice while others added whiskey or brandy.